step-/find-n-run/.github/ISSUE_TEMPLATE.md

 You can use markdown to format this issue report.

+### Title

+ * Issue title - copy here what you entered in the title field above

 ### System Info

  * Findnrun version - open 'About and help' dialog to find out